amindeed/Gmail-AutoResponder/worklog.md

 ## 2017-08-01

-Coordination with the operations team and discussions about the best strategy to adopt for the programming of the automatic response messages planned outside working hours.
+Coordination with the operations team and discussions about the best strategy to adopt for programming the automatic reply messages planned outside working hours.

 ## 2017-07-29

 - Verification of the results of the first scheduled execution between 06:00GMT and 20:00GMT.
 - **Ideas for improvement:**
     - Exclusion of read receipts.
-It will be necessary to interpret downstream the headers in the source code (headers) of each processed email to verify if the [MIME](https://en.wikipedia.org/wiki/MIME#Report) `multipart/report` content is of type: `report-type=disposition-notification`.
+It will be necessary to interpret in advance the headers in the source code (headers) of each processed email in order to verify if the [MIME](https://en.wikipedia.org/wiki/MIME#Report) content `multipart/report` is of type: `report-type=disposition-notification`.
-    - Precautions to ensure continuous execution of the program until the end of the predefined time range.
+    - Precautions to ensure continuous program execution until the end of the predefined time range.
 This depends on several factors:
-        - The maximum authorized execution time during a day (24h).
-Online references on this subject (including [official Google documentation](https://developers.google.com/apps-script/guides/services/quotas#current_limitations)) leave ambiguities: it would be between [1h](https://webapps.stackexchange.com/a/90089) and [6h](https://developers.google.com/apps-script/guides/services/quotas#current_quotas).
-Therefore, the time interval between each script execution should be appropriately chosen according to the average time needed to process the latest messages received on the mail account.
+        - The maximum execution time allowed during a day (24h).
+Online references on this subject ([official Google documentation](https://developers.google.com/apps-script/guides/services/quotas#current_limitations) included) leave ambiguities: it would be between [1h](https://webapps.stackexchange.com/a/90089) and [6h](https://developers.google.com/apps-script/guides/services/quotas#current_quotas).
+Consequently, the time interval between each script execution must be appropriately chosen according to the average time required for processing the last messages received on the email account.
         - The time zone and daylight saving time.
 To avoid any confusion, [Google basically uses UTC time on its platforms and services](https://support.google.com/calendar/answer/37064?hl=en), including Google Apps Script.
-Therefore, and following local time changes, it would be difficult to include dynamic time references in the script source code or to modify them manually at each change.
-To be designed therefore, possibly, a solution to automatically adapt the time range.
-In the meantime, a more inclusive time range; 19h-6h (GMT), i.e. 20h-7h (GMT+1), will be used.
+Consequently, and following local time changes, it would be difficult to include dynamic time references in the script source code or to modify them manually at each change.
+To conceive therefore, possibly, a solution to automatically adapt the time range.
+In the meantime, a more inclusive time range; 19h-6h (GMT), or 20h-7h (GMT+1), will be used.
         - See the possibility of verifying the authenticity of senders (email signatures…)
         - Externalize filters and personalized content for better code portability.

 ## 2017-07-28 [(code)](https://github.com/amindeed/Gmail-AutoResponder/blob/328c9e135917e3ea50b523039dace52472977bc7/Code.js)

-- Completion of development of the first version of the script.
+- End of development of the first version of the script.
-- First (automatic) test execution for the email box `operations@mycompany.com` scheduled between 07/28/2017, 20:00GMT and 07/29/2017 06:00GMT.
+- First (automatic) test execution for the `operations@mycompany.com` email box scheduled between 28/07/2017, 20:00GMT and 29/07/2017 06:00GMT.

 ![2017-07-28 - Gmail-Autoresponder](assets/2017-07-28%20-%20Gmail-Autoresponder.png)

 ## 2017-07-27 [(code)](https://github.com/amindeed/Gmail-AutoResponder/blob/15601924647c0576cf0d1f88ca486a67e25c7a73/Code.js)

-- **Specifications and requirements**:
-    - The script will be configured for steady auto-execution between 8pm and 6am, under every Google user account.

 Continuation of study and development.
 - **Specifications and requirements**:
-    - The script will be configured for regular automatic execution between 8pm and 6am on each Google user account.
+    - The script will be configured for regular automatic execution between 20h and 6h on each Google user account.
-    - It will check the latest messages received.
+    - It will check the last received messages.
 Since messages are interpreted by Gmail as discussion groups (threads), discussions with new messages (replies or forwards) will be included.
     - Messages from `MyCompany` contacts will be excluded.
     - Option: Messages/discussions with the Gmail label `_autoRep` will be considered as already processed and will therefore be systematically excluded.
-    - Message processing: Sending of the automatic response body as rich text (HTML) followed by information (date, sender, recipients, subject) and a quote of the processed message content.
+    - Message processing: Sending the automatic reply body in rich text (HTML) format followed by information (date, sender, recipients, subject) and a quotation of the processed message content.
-    - Attribution of the Gmail label `_autoRep` to mark the message as processed.
+    - Assignment of the Gmail label `_autoRep` to mark the message as processed.

 ## 2017-07-26 [(code)](https://github.com/amindeed/Gmail-AutoResponder/blob/6f6100735ee16a48a7d1ada8c79a07915ab96108/Code.js)

 Developing a first prototype of a script to send automatic responses to emails received in a specific timeframe of each day.

 ![2017-07-26 - Gmail-AutoResponder](assets/2017-07-26%20-%20Gmail-AutoResponder.png)